-Survey monitoring is performed at permanent sites that operate continuously during winter months only.
+- 2. Survey Monitoring Performed at permanent sites that operate continuously during winter months only.
 Results are used to quantify wintertime air quality and assist in tracking trends.
-These sites have more than five years of data.

-Screening monitoring is operated as relatively short-term monitoring campaigns (fewer than three years) to identify the magnitude of particulate pollution in various centres.

-Special investigations are outside of the regular network.
-These are short-term, targeted studies to answer specific questions regarding air quality.
+These sites have more than five years of data. - 3.
+Screening Monitoring Operated as relatively short-term monitoring campaigns (less than three years) to identify the magnitude of particulate pollution in various centres. - 4.
+Special Investigations Outside of the regular network, these are short-term, targeted studies to answer specific questions regarding air quality.

-Table 4 lists the sites monitored during this ten-year reporting cycle, their purpose in the monitoring network and their lengths of record.
-Monitoring locations are shown in Figure 2.
+Table 4 lists the sites monitored during this 10-year reporting cycle, their purpose in the monitoring network and their lengths of record.
+Monitoring locations are shown in Figure 1.